 What Is a User Retention?

 The definition of user retention may vary since many companies have their own standards and benchmarks to measure it.
 Generally, it can be described as the percentage of users who return to the app within three months after the first session.
-The higher is this value, the more audience interacting with the app turns into loyal users.
+The higher this value, the more audience interacting with the app turns into loyal users.

 Together, mobile app engagement and user retention metrics can tell how well the app matches the users’ expectations and how sticky it is.
 Ultimately, that means having more opportunities to monetize your application.